 If adequate funds are not available when needed, the Company may be required to significantly further reduce or refocus operations or to obtain funds through arrangements that may require the Company to relinquish rights to technologies or potential markets, any of which could have a material adverse effect on the Company.
-In addition, the inability of the Company to secure additional funding could cause the Company to wind down or discontinue operations.
+In addition, the inability of the Company to secure additional funding in the near future could cause the Company to wind down or discontinue operations.
+The Company's Chief Executive Officer and the Company's Chief Financial Officer currently receive no cash compensation.
+The Chief Financial Officer serves the Company on a part-time basis.